Patrick O'Meara

 Professor Patrick O'Meara (born 8 September 1947) was the Master of Van Mildert College and Professor of Russian and Russian History at Durham University.
 Until 2003, he was Associate Professor of Russian at Trinity College, Dublin.
 He has held visiting fellowships at the Kennan Institute, Washington DC and Fitzwilliam College, Cambridge.

 In September 2011 he retired to Oxfordshire.
+In 2013 he was elected an honorary fellow of Trinity College Dublin.